nishkeni/nishkeni.github.io/_pages/about.md

 News
 ======

 * April 2022 - I got accepted in the online cohort (HMX) of the program on the Fundamentals of Medicine at the Harvard Medical School (HMS) which starts in June 2022.
-The subjects I will be studying are Immunology, Pharmacology, Physiolgy and Biochemistry.
+The subjects I will be studying are Immunology, Pharmacology, Physiology and Biochemistry.

 * April 2022 - I am promoted to a Research Scientist II in the Next Science Team of Customer Behavior Analytics at Amazon.com!